This website is released under

 A Little Context

 An alpha release is currently tested by some restoration facilities and archives located in Asia, Europe and North America (often by using a plug-in for the Diamant-Film restoration suite).
-At present, it supports two different bit-depths:
+At present, it supports four different bit-depths:

 Our clients can currently install and test an alpha by running the following command: